| Home |

 either plant them all in a single container, or use several smaller containers

 and plant a few seeds in each.
-Either way, use pots with drainage holes
+Either way, use containers with drainage holes

-For soil, use a well draining mix that is high in organic matter.
+For soil, use a well draining mix.
 A typical mix is 2 parts potting soil to 1 part

 Fill the pots with soil and place a seed or 2 on the surface.